 How do you Simplify Christmas?

 I’m sure you’re wondering how to simplify Christmas.
-Christmas is such a big holiday with gifts to buy, parties and performances to go to, decorating to do, food to prepare, and somehow in the midst of all of that, we’re supposed to teach our children the true meaning of Christmas.
+Christmas is such a big holiday with gifts to buy for family members and friends, parties and performances to go to, decorating to do, food to prepare, family gatherings to attend, and somehow in the midst of all of that, we’re supposed to teach our children the true meaning of Christmas.
 How are we supposed to do it all and still keep our sanity?
 How are we supposed to enjoy the peace and joy that comes with celebrating Jesus when we’re focused on all the other stuff?
 Seriously, how do we simplify our Christmas?

 A simpler Christmas

-I can’t tell you exactly what to do for your family, but I can give you some tips on evaluating Christmas this year so you can figure out how to have a simpler Christmas.
-Christmas can still be amazing and meaningful, even if you simplify.
-You don’t have to do all the things or buy all the gifts in order to make Christmas memorable.
+I can’t tell you exactly what to do for your family, but the important this is that I can give you some tips on evaluating Christmas this year so you can figure out how to have a simpler Christmas.
+Christmas can still be amazing and meaningful because sometimes the best things are the simple things.
+In other words, you don’t have to do all the things or buy all the gifts in order to make Christmas memorable for your family.

 Ask yourself hard questions